 What would you consider so far your proudest achievement?

-I don’t really think in terms like that.
+I don’t think in terms like that.
 My proudest achievement is to just keep on working.
 I could say that “The Tin Drum” was my biggest success, but it also has to do with all the circumstances.
 This wonderful book [published in 1959] by Günther Grass came to me, Jean-Claude Carrière would work with me on the screenplay, then I found little David Bennent to do the leading role, we had this beautiful cinematography.
 So all of these elements came together and made the movie.
-In other films, one or two elements get lost… You can’t always see what is the achievement.
-I like very much the last one I did which is rare for me, because I am very critical in the cutting room.
-So I may be wrong because it’s very personal and I cannot really judge it.
-You know, besides making films I am also a marathon runner, I did fifteen marathons.
+In other films, one or two elements get lost… You can’t always see what the achievement is.
+I like the last one I did, which is rare for me because I am very critical in the cutting room.
+So I may be wrong because it’s very personal, and I cannot judge it.
+You know, besides making films, I am also a marathon runner.
+I did fifteen marathons.
 The thing is: keep going, don’t put too much energy into the first few kilometers because you still got a long way to go.
-Looking back now, I think the achievement is that I can still make films and I still do them in the exact same spirit as when we started with the Nouvelle Vague.
+Looking back now, I think the achievement is that I can still make films, and I still do them in the exact same spirit as when we started with the Nouvelle Vague.
 I never betrayed my early convictions.

 Can you tell something about your latest film?